TwinFuture/Dual-Universe--Inventory-Screen-Interactive/README.md

 col = the amount of tables to display on a single page, only write this once and add your tables using {}
 title = the title of each table.
 More coming soon on format...
 Posting other screen setups.

+### Final Step
+1) Activate the Programming board and wait the amount of refresh before the screen will update with your ores.